Actor in a Chinese Opera

 Although produced after the destruction of the earthquake, extant prints from the 1924 group are more scarce than most of Toyonari's pre-earthquake kabuki portraits; likely the ardent kabuki fans ensured a robust market with greater distribution (and thus preservation) of the portraits.
 In contrast, this stylistic portrait of a Chinese actor is extremely rare; it is not recorded in the 1930 Toledo shin hanga exhibition.

 Amy Reigle Newland, et. al., Printed to Perfection: Twentieth Century Japanese Prints from the Robert O. Muller Collection, Sackler Gallery, Smithsonian Institution, 2004, p.
 83, no. 67

-Andreas Marks, Seven Masters: 20th Century Japanese Woodblock Prints from the Wells Collection, Minneapolis Institute of Art, 2015, Yamamura Koka (Toyonari) Exhibition History, p.
+Andreas Marks, Seven Masters: 20th Century Japanese Woodblock Prints from the Wells Collection, pp. 64-73, and Minneapolis Institute of Art, 2015, Yamamura Koka (Toyonari) Exhibition History, p.
 211

 Scholten Japanese Art is open Monday - Friday, and some Saturdays by appointment only

 to schedule a visit between 11am and 4pm preferably for no more than two individuals at a time.

 Visitors are asked to wear face masks and practice social distancing at their discretion.